-Orphaned Children Unite in the Name of Peace for Kenya
+Children Bring Unity in the Name of Peace for Kenya

-“Interaction greatly helped the problem; simple things like eating and working together.
-People started to see there wasn’t hatred between the two groups.” ‒ Reegan Kaberia, ZOE Kenya Country Manager
+“Interaction gave a better understanding of each other’s side and this brought the first steps toward peace; simple things like eating and working together.
+People started to see there wasn’t hatred between the two groups.” ‒ Reegan Kaberia, Zoe Empowers Chief Program Officer.

 “Everyone really struggled,” Carolyne explained.
 “We struggled to deal with the loss of loved ones.
 We struggled with the inability to live without fear.
 We struggled to find hope in the hardship.”

 But, perhaps, the most frustrating part of it all: no one in either community saw any signs of the anger coming to an end.
-Until Carolyne began her job with ZOE.
+Until Carolyne began her job with Zoe Empowers.

 Along with her colleagues, she began conversations with elders in Tharaka, asking for their assistance in identifying children for the empowerment program.
-After the first Tharaka groups were formed, ZOE invited the children and mentors to visit and stay in the homes of Meru County ZOE participants, an act that was truly unheard of before ZOE’s entrance into Tharaka.
+After the first Tharaka groups were formed, the Zoe Empowers staff and community leaders invited the children and mentors to visit and stay in the homes of Meru County participants, an act that was truly unheard of before the program’s entrance into Tharaka.

 After a few weeks, the children from Tharaka went back to their community to start businesses, cultivate land and raise animals.
 Each month, the children came back to Meru County to learn more life skills.
 Everyone shared their successes and challenges, offering support and advice to one another.

-“Interaction greatly helped the problem; simple things like eating and working together.
+“Interaction gave a better understanding of each other’s side and this brought the first steps toward peace; simple things like eating and working together.
 The children visited each other’s homes and began to organize games and tournaments together making the healing process much faster than we expected.
-People started to see there wasn’t hatred between the two groups,” explained Reegan Kaberia, ZOE Kenya Country Manager.
+People started to see there wasn’t hatred between the two groups,” explained Reegan Kaberia, Zoe Empowers Kenya Country Manager.

-It took three years of working in Tharaka before ZOE felt comfortable allowing Meru County students to stay the night in Tharaka.
+It took three years of working in Tharaka before Reegan and the staff felt comfortable allowing Meru County students to stay the night in Tharaka.
 Previously, staying past sundown was a safety threat, however, once that precaution was lifted, it was clear significant progress had been made.

-Over time, the two communities began to work through old issues and realize the root cause of the decades-long fight was mostly a misconception.
+Over time, the two communities began to work through old issues and getting to the root cause of the decades-long division.
 Once collaborative conversations took place, and all voices were heard, the land dispute was peacefully resolved, and the government began providing services in Tharaka, including the digging of a water pipeline.

 Today, it’s been ten years since the first initiation of unity.
 The two communities remain friends and cordial neighbors, even marrying each other.
-ZOE children in Tharaka have large, profitable farms and their businesses are flourishing, just like their peer groups in Meru County.
+Zoe Empowers children in Tharaka have large, profitable farms and their businesses are flourishing, just like their peer groups in Meru County.